alexander-kastil/az-cloud-native/labs/lab-02/solution/readme.md

 # Solution - Container Essentials

-- Build containers in their corresponding folders:
+- Build containers in their corresponding folders using `create-local-images.azcli` or the following commands:

     ```bash
     cd catalog-service